ArjunPrasadSarkhel/MovieRecommendationSystem/README.md

 # Movie Recommendation System Engine
 ![MovieImg](image.jpg)

-## A content-based recommendation engine, which will recommend the user movies based on similar content
+## A content-based recommendation engine, which will recommend the user movies from over 9k+ movies based on similar content

+### After doing some pre-processing i used stemming & used tf-idf vectorizer for vectorization and then calculated cossine similarity between all the vector points.
 ### The cossine similarity matrix (named as - similarity.pkl), is deployed on azure-blob storage, and it's retrieved from there, hence the app takes 5min when it's started for the first time
 ### I also have used docker container so it will be ready to deploy anywhere on the web.